When I was at Jaycar buying the solar panel I was also offered a deal on a 100 Ah SLA battery and battery box. I declined.

 This 100 Ah battery can output 1500 A for 5 seconds.

 Voltage sag on heavy loads, especially if the battery is old.
-This can trigger low voltage responses (eg, buzzer or cut-off) in some devices (eg, inverter).
+This can trigger low voltage responses (eg, buzzer or cut-off) in some devices before very much work has been done with it (eg, inverter).

 Strong Peukert effect, where the energy delivered reduces as the current increases.
 Smaller effect for AGM, moderate for gel, largest effect for flooded lead acid.